githubzoujiayun/Kama-for-Android/README.md

         }
     }

-You can use the classes `KamaGetter`, `KamaPoster`, `KamaDeleter` and `KamaPutter` to do kama requests.
+You can use the classes `KamaGetter`, `KamaPoster`, `KamaDeleter` and `KamaPutter` to do Kama requests.
 These classes add the necessary headers and url parameters for each request.

-If the response code is not `200`, a `HttpResponseKamaException` is thrown, including the meta data, stored in an instance of `KamaError` class.